-With reference to various political and technical conferences and expert meetings in 2010, the EHF Executive Committee has approved a "Women's Handball Programme" which explicitly foresees the fostering of female referee and delegates recruitment on national and European level in the years to come.
+With reference to various political and technical conferences and expert meetings in 2010 the EHF Executive Committee has approved of a "Women's Handball Programme" which explicitly foresees the fostering of female referee and delegates recruitment on national and European level in the next years to come.

-Based on the discussions and decision of the EHF Executive Committee meeting in Malmö/SWE early in 2011 the EHF CC has discussed in detail ways and initiatives regarding the implementation.
-In order to reach a maximum number of female referees at the 2012 Euro in NED, several activities on different levels are planned to be carried out, such as the course at the W17 in CZE as well as the nomination of a total of twelve female couples for the two YAC in the summer, 2011.
-The CC expects the TRC to be especially active in the area of female referee recruitment and to support them according to their needs.
+Based on the discussions and decision of the Executive Committee meeting in Malmö early in 2011 the EHF CC has discussed ways and initiatives regarding the implementation in detail.
+In order to reach a maximum number of female referees at the 2012 Euro in NED, several activities on different levels will be carried-out, such as the course at the W17 in CZE as well as the nomination of a total of 12 female couples for the two YAC in summer 2011.
+The CC expects the TRC to be especially active in the area of the female referees and to support them according to their needs.

-The TRC supports the decision made by the EXEC to implement more activities involving female referees.
-As many tournaments/events as possible shall be employed in the near future to support female referees at all levels.
-The following events are deemed as good opportunities to appoint primarily female couples from the EHF YRP (17 couples), as well as from the pool of EHF Candidates (3 female pairs):
+The TRC is supporting the decision made by the EXEC to have more activities involving female referees.
+As many tournaments/events as possible shall be used in the near future to support female referees at all levels.
+The following events are deemed to be good opportunities, to appoint especially female couples from the EHF YRP (17 couples) as well as from the pool of EHF Candidates (3 female pairs):